Director, New West Symphony Harmony Project

-Andrea Shigeko Landin, Program Manager for the New West Symphony Harmony Project, is a musician, educator, and arts facilitator from Los Angeles, CA. In 2013, Andrea was selected for the Sistema Fellows Program at NEC, where she explored effective music teaching practices and socially oriented curriculum, spending time at programs in Boston, New York, Philadelphia, Alaska, and Venezuela.
-She added these experiences to her prior work in community building in the Guatemala highlands with nonprofits Artcorps and Ecologic, where she designed and implemented projects with youth that promoted environmental conservation and the continuation of ancestral practices, using music and art as tools for social change.
+During her fellowship, Andrea explored effective music teaching practices and socially oriented curriculum, spending time at programs in Boston, New York, Philadelphia, Alaska, and Venezuela.
+These experiences were added to her prior work in community building in the Guatemala highlands with non profits Artcorps and Ecologic, where she designed and implemented projects with youth that promoted environmental conservation and the continuation of ancestral practices, using music and art as tools for social change.
+She has presented at the International Funders for Indigenous Peoples Conference, the Los Angeles Philharmonic Take a Stand Conference, and was featured on the TED prize blog as an innovator of music education and community building.
+In 2015 she received a Next Generation Grant from the Center for Cultural Innovation, which she used to research fostering specific social skills in youth through music.

 Photo: James Scott